top of page

 This orphanage, established under the guise of providing care for destitute Catholic children, became a place of unimaginable suffering and neglect.

-From the book
+the reverend psychopath book

 • Through meticulous research and investigation, Dr Rynne exposes the Cottons' heinous deception.
 The couple collected substantial charitable donations from well-meaning individuals who believed their money would go towards the care and well-being of the orphans.
 However, the reality was far from this promise.